Things you need to know before you rent a car in Iceland

 There are three things you need to consider when choosing a rent a car for your travel in Iceland.
 The roads to the places you intend to visit, the time of year when visiting and the weather.
 Renting a car and driving around the country is by far the best way to travel in Iceland.
 By hiring a car people taking a trip to Iceland can choose a road trip that fits their budget and schedule.
 This way they have the flexibility and independence required in a country with many natural wonders to explore and admire.
 With a car and a driving plan, you can always take your time, and you can easily modify and change your route.
 BUT - there are many things to consider when renting a car in Iceland.
 It is entirely different to hiring a car in other countries.
 So we encourage you to read this article carefully before you rent a car in Iceland.

-A small car is fine for most roads, during summer
+A small rent a car is fine for most roads, during summer

 For most of the main roads, a small 2WD car is a good option.
 It is the cheapest way to drive around Iceland in a car.
-A small car like VW Polo, Toyota Yaris or Suzuki Swift that fits four people conveniently.
+A small car like VW Polo or VW Golf, Toyota Yaris, Kia Rio or Suzuki Swift that fits four people conveniently (don't forget the space for the luggage you plan to bring).
 During summer a small car will take you to most of the interesting places, natural wonders and accommodation of your choice.
 A small car is also fine on the gravel roads during summer, especially if you have a front wheel drive, which most Icelanders prefer.
 But keep in mind that gravel roads are more demanding to drive and take caution and drive slower than on asphalt roads.
 In winter you can also travel the main roads in a small car on roads like the Reykjanes Peninsula drive, the Ring Road, The Snæfellsnes Peninsula drive, The Westfjord drive, and the Golden Circle.
 But from October until April it is necessary to follow the weather forecast and road conditions before you start your trip, especially if yo are in a small car.
 If you want to increase your comfort, a midsize car is a better choice during winter, much better and highly recommended for most places and most drives.

 Time of year